Question:

 - Knowledge accumulation: Specialized expertise clusters (craftsmen, appraisers, traders)

-Reduced Search Costs: buyers and sellers are widely scattered (physically or virtually) and thus have difficulty learning about each other Grain – Wikipedia – clustering solves this by making comparison shopping efficient.
+- Buyers and sellers are widely scattered (physically or virtually) and thus have difficulty learning about each other – clustering solves this by making comparison shopping efficient.

 Network Effects in Clusters: